 1. General approacha.
-Hampshire County Council (“the Council”) is looking to maximise revenue from advertising and, wherever possible, will therefore permit advertising in its publications such as Weddings in Hampshire, The Guide to Residential Care, A Guide to Better Care and Support and at its Household Waste Recycling Centres (HWRCs).
+Hampshire County Council (“the Council”) is looking to maximise revenue from advertising and, wherever possible, will therefore permit advertising in its publications such as Weddings in Hampshire and at its Household Waste Recycling Centres (HWRCs).

 2. Prohibited products, services and advertisers

 a.
 The basic approach taken by the Council is to maximise the number of advertisements and advertisers which are permitted and encouraged to advertise and minimise the number that are prevented from doing so by any policy controls or restrictions.

 b.
 Although there are some specific categories of products and services which may not be promoted, as defined below, most products and services may be promoted.

 c.
 Private sector organisations deemed to be in ‘competition’, or have a conflict of interest with services provided by the Council, its partners, its approved suppliers or other public sector organisations will be reviewed by the appropriate Council department.
 Decisions on this will be at the Council’s sole discretion.

 e.
 The Council reserves the right to refuse advertisements from legal or quasi legal organisations who limit their services to a specific area of law (for example claims relating to personal injury).

 f.
 The Council reserves the right to refuse advertisements from organisations that offer credit, including loan, payday loan, credit card organisations or consumer hire.
 Credit advertisements must comply with all legal and regulatory requirements in force at the time of publication, including the Consumer Credit (Advertisements) Regulations 2010 where applicable.

 g.
 Gambling organisations are not considered appropriate.
 Advertising from those organisations which could be considered as local tourism attractions may be permitted.

 h.
 Organisations simply offering entry into a competition following completion of a form containing any personal information or similar are not considered appropriate.